bahrus/custom-enhancements/README.md

 const detachedEnhancement = await oElement.enhancements.whenDetached(enhancementInfo);
 ```

-I think we would want this to remove the attribute also, if applicable.
+I think we would want this to remove the associated attribute(s) also, if applicable.

 ## How an enhancement class indicates it has hydrated